CORNWALL PLANNING REF: PA26/02093

 Throughout the application, one area is referred to as “hardstanding”.
 However, this area is not used for parking; it serves as a residential driveway entrance.
 The proposed design is significantly over-engineered for a residential driveway and inconsistent with the character of this Conservation Area.

-Within the Conservation Area, other terraces with gardens are situated close to one another and share a consistent landscaping style that should be conserved.
+Within the Conservation Area, other terraces with gardens are situated close to one another and share a consistent landscaping style.
+Their gravel driveways, directly extending up to the road edge, make a noticeable contribution to the look and feel of the area.

 The proposed design does not reference or align aesthetically with any existing residential driveway within the Conservation Area.